MarcoWorms/learn.js/README.md

 ```

 `otherFunc` can access everything. `someFunc` can access `a`, and `b`.
 The rest
-of the program will only be able to acess `a`.
+of the program will only be able to access `a`.
 Lets see how we use this
 in pratice:

 ```js